- Contact with infected person

 - Volunteers must not share tools.

-- Volunteers may be encouraged to bring their own tools providing such tools are fit for purpose.
+- Volunteers will be encouraged to bring their own tools providing such tools are fit for purpose.

 - When distributed and again when returned, Econet tools should be wiped down with sanitiser, wearing gloves and keeping the handling of the tools to a minimum.
 Use hand sanitiser both before and after.